thijsBoet/what-the-flexbox/README.md

   *order: 1*

 ### Alignment and centering
-Items are packed toward the start of the flex-direction *justify-content: flex-start;*
+Items are packed toward the start of the flex-direction (AKA main axis) *justify-content: flex-start;*

 Items are packed toward the end of the flex-direction